-The coronavirus which appeared in December 2019 in China is today a global issue.
-It has crossed borders and several countries are now in complete isolation to stop the spread of the virus.
-Since the 15th of March 2020, the Australian Prime Minister has announced the implementation of strong measures to slow the spread of the virus in the country.
-Here are some information on the measures implemented to date, knowing that that will still evolve in the coming days.
+The coronavirus which appeared in December 2019 in China is still today a global issue.
+It has crossed borders and several countries have been dramatically impacted by the virus.
+In March 2020, the Australian Prime Minister announced the implementation of strong measures to slow the spread of the virus in the country.
+Among those measure, Australia decided to close its borders to foreigners.
+Nearly two years later, the country is finally reopening to the world.
+Here are some information on the measures implemented to date and the current situation and requirements to enter the country.

 Measures implemented by Australia

 From March 2020, the country has implemented strict measures to fight the pandemic both nationally and internationally.
 States have closed their borders making it impossible to move between them without a permit or go into government approved mandatory quarantine.
 Today the states are open and only WA still closed to domestic and international travel (exemption apply)